openshift/ansible-service-broker/docs/bind-data-transmission.md

 also use the bind-shared-pv volume.

-When the bind occurs, the APB will gather credentials and store them in a file in the mounted pysical volume and exit.
+When the bind occurs, the APB will gather credentials and store them in a file in the mounted physical volume and exit.
 Then, the Broker will read the contents of the file and store the bind credentials.

 ### Implementation details